Groups, Orders, and Dynamics: Producing New Left-Orders

 The family of $\preceq$-convex subgroups is linearly ordered (by inclusion).
 More precisely, if $\Gamma_0$ and $\Gamma_1$ are convex (with respect to $\preceq$), then either \esp $\Gamma_0 \!\subset\! \Gamma_1$ \esp or \esp $\Gamma_1 \!\subset\! \Gamma_0$.
 Moreover, the union and the intersection of any family of convex subgroups is a convex subgroup.

-\begin{small} \begin{ex} For each $g \in \Gamma$ it is usual to denote $\Gamma_g$ (resp. $\Gamma^g$) the largest (resp. smallest) convex subgroup which does not (resp. does) contain $g$.
-The inclusion $\Gamma_g \subset \Gamma^g$ is referred to as the {\bf{\em convex jump}} associated to $g$.
+\begin{small} \begin{ex} For each $g \in \Gamma$, it is usual to denote $\Gamma_g$ (resp. $\Gamma^g$) the largest (resp. smallest) convex subgroup which does not (resp. does) contain $g$.
+The inclusion $\Gamma_g \subset \Gamma^g$ is called the {\bf{\em convex jump}} associated to $g$.
 In general, $\Gamma_g$ fails to be normal in $\Gamma^g$.
-Normality holds for bi-orders, and in such a case the quotient $\Gamma^g / \Gamma_g$ is Abelian (see \S \ref{conrad-general} for the study of left-orders for which this holds for every $g$). \end{ex}
+Normality holds for bi-orders, and in this case the quotient $\Gamma^g / \Gamma_g$ is Abelian (see \S \ref{conrad-general} for the study of left-orders for which this holds for every $g$). \end{ex}